bjornbm/insraq.github.com/_posts/2013-3-30-pragmatic-lua-error-handling-oop-closure-and-coroutines.md

 	local co = coroutine.create(function ()
 		coroutine.yield(1)
 		coroutine.yield(2)
-		coroutine.yield(3)
+		return 3
 	end)

 When you create a coroutine, it will not automatically start.
-In fact, it will pause at `yield`, you have to `resume` it.
+In fact, is is paused and it will pause at `yield`, you have to `resume` it.

 	coroutine.resume(co) -- true, 1
 	coroutine.resume(co) -- true, 2